saryal07/saryal07/README.md

 👋 Hello!
 I'm Sajan Aryal, a dedicated Software Engineer with a strong foundation in developing impactful solutions for diverse industries.

 💻 This summer, I am interning at Vermeer Corporation where I have spearheaded the development of a cutting-edge camera app using Flutter (Dart), facilitating remote operations for surface mining machines.
-I also implemented Over The Air Programming (OTAP) solutions and conducted robust End-To-End testing to enhance application performance and user experience.
+I also implemented Over The Air Programming (OTAP) solutions using ASP.NET (C#) and conducted robust End-To-End testing to enhance application performance and user experience.

 🌟 In summer 2023, I completed my first internship at Reinsurance Group of America (RGA) where I excelled in building dynamic web applications using the ASP.NET MVC framework in Visual Studio.
 My projects included creating user-friendly interfaces with HTML, CSS, and JavaScript, and leveraging C# for robust backend development.
 I also specialized in managing extensive data workflows, extracting and organizing an average of 1.81TB of external client data monthly.